 The Forecast Said “Isolated Thunderstorms”

+This is not a story I’m proud of.
+It’s a confession and a warning.
 Every angler has done something stupid on the water.
-I’ve done plenty—forgotten to put the drain plug in, run the boat onto a submerged stump, left my tackle box on the dock.
-But nothing compares to June 15th, 2017, when I ignored increasingly obvious warning signs and fished through a lightning storm on Lake Okeechobee.
-This is not a story to be proud of.
-It’s a confession and a warning.
+I’ve forgotten the drain plug, run onto a submerged stump, left my tackle on the dock.
+But nothing compares to June 15th, 2017.

-The morning had been perfect: calm water, light cloud cover keeping the temperatures down, and largemouth crushing frogs along the hydrilla edges.
-By 11 AM, I had my limit and was practicing catch and release, just enjoying the action.
-I noticed the clouds building to the west but convinced myself they would pass south.
+Morning had been perfect.
+Calm water, light cloud cover keeping temps down, largemouth crushing frogs along the hydrilla edges.
+By 11 AM I had my limit and was releasing fish just for fun.
+Noticed clouds building to the west but convinced myself they’d pass south.
 Florida storms do that sometimes.
 Sometimes.

 The First Flash